Home > Sectors > Industry > Industry 4.0: choosing the right Internet of Things network

 Internet of Things networks for industry

-Machines are not the only ones to be connected to each other, objects too, such as produced objects, but also tools or safety clothing for example.
-We then speak of the Industrial Internet of Things (IIoT), referring to the Internet of Things (IoT) which connects everyday connected objects (television, heating, lighting, cars, etc.) to the Internet.
+It's not just machines that are connected to each other, but also objects, such as products, tools or safety clothing.
+This is known as the Industrial Internet of Things (IIoT), in reference to the Internet of Things (IoT), which links everyday connected objects (television, heating, lighting, cars, etc.) to the Internet.

 The benefits of wireless networks for the IIoT

-In industry, the promises of this everywhere connection of means of production and objects are numerous: acquiring the data necessary for monitoring processes, their location, making it possible to optimize these processes, to improve their control. , ensure equipment availability through predictive maintenance, increase the lifespan of machines, etc.
+In industry, the promises of this all-encompassing connection of production resources and objects are numerous: acquiring the data needed to monitor and locate processes, making it possible to optimise these processes and improve their control, ensuring the availability of equipment through predictive maintenance, increasing the lifespan of machines, and so on.

-Numerous assets to ensure flexible supply chains and workflows while increasing productivity and operational profitability.
+A wide range of assets to ensure the flexibility of supply chains and workflows, while increasing productivity and operational profitability.

 Which network should you choose for industry?

-The choice of the IIoT network is not easy.
+The choice of IIoT network is not an easy one.
 It depends on many factors.
-Firstly those inherent to the industrial environment (economic sector, type of factory and production, geographical location, etc.).
-Then those which are attached to the characteristics of each wireless network: its range, its performance in terms of throughput, its reliability (failure rate, impact of interference, its latency, its energy consumption, compliance with standards and regulations, the choice of an open source or proprietary solution, its cost… without forgetting its capabilities to secure data.
+Firstly, those inherent in the industrial environment (economic sector, type of plant and production, geographical location, etc.).
+Then there are those relating to the characteristics of each wireless network: its range, its performance in terms of throughput, its reliability (failure rate, impact of interference, latency, energy consumption, compliance with standards and regulations, the choice of an open source or proprietary solution, its cost... not forgetting its ability to secure data.

 Wireless technologies for smart factories include:

-A Bluetooth low energy (LE, or low consumption) network, in version 4 or 5, has the advantage of being easily installed on machines to connect several sensors to the corporate network.
-However, its range and throughput are too low to transmit high quality data.
+A Bluetooth low energy (LE) network, in version 4 or 5, has the advantage of being easily installed on machines to link several sensors to the corporate network.
+However, its range and throughput are too low to transmit a high quality of data.

 Use case: data collection.
-A Bluetooth interface is installed in a machine equipped with sensors.
+A Bluetooth interface is installed in a machine fitted with sensors.
 The operator approaches his tablet or phone to take a data reading.

-• Flow rates : low (a few hundred Kbit/s to a few Mbit/s)
+• Flow low (a few hundred Kbps to a few Mbps)

 • Consumption : weak